Cantonese Pan Fried Noodles

 You can replace regular soy sauce with light soy sauce.

 Adjust the sauces, garlic, and red pepper flakes according to your taste.
-Also be careful about the additional salt, as sauces already have salt in them.
+Also, be careful about adding additional salt, as the sauces already have salt in them.

 You can add a little Shaoxing wine or rice wine vinegar for a nice tang.